MattOssachuk/Covid-19/readme.md

 My task was to collect, clean and present this data in a single dashboard so that users can easily browse the data and get a picture of the pandemic quickly at a single glance.

 For this analysis I'll be using a data set from ourworldindata.org.
+You can find this data here: [Our World in Data Covid-19 Data](https://ourworldindata.org/covid-deaths).

 This is the most up to date information on the effects on the Covid-19 global pandemic.